liamkendall/sdm-exercise/README.md

 getwd()
 ```

+Download the mosshumla occurrence dataset from the data folder (https://github.com/liamkendall/sdm-exercise/tree/main/data) and put it in a new folder called data in your working directory.

 ## STEP 1: Install required libraries

 For this exercise, we need to install some R packages.
 Make sure to run them
 for first time.

-Dismo, SDMtune are for fitting SDMs
+Dismo, SDMtune are for fitting SDMs.
-Terra and sf are for processing spatial data
+Terra and sf are for processing spatial data.
-Viridis is for color palettes
+Viridis is for color palettes.

 ``` r
 install.packages("dismo",dependencies = T)